replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 1. <UpgradePrompt/>

    :::note
    If Kubernetes must be upgraded by more than one minor version, the script automatically searches for the required Kubernetes assets in the `/var/lib/kurl/assets/` directory.
-If the assets are not available, the script provides a command to download the assets as a `tar.gz` package.
+If the assets are not available, the script prints a command to download the assets as a `tar.gz` package.
+Download and provide the absolute path to the package when prompted to continue with the upgrade.
    :::